TzuHuanTai/RaspberryPi_WebRTC/README.md

 ﻿# RaspberryPi_WebRTC

-Using v4l2 dma hardware encoder with WebRTC reduces CPU usage.
+Using v4l2 dma hardware encoder with WebRTC to reduce CPU usage.
 Both `signalr` and `mqtt` are the options for signaling in this project.

 ## Architecture
 ![architecture](doc/architecture.png)